 By default, X2O Media Players do not have any antivirus or anti-malware software enabled.
 Because the threat model of a digital signage network is very different than a PC used to access arbitrary web sites and documents, this is often the most appropriate choice.
-Antivirus and anti-malware should instead be in place at the point of entry, namely the X2O Platform.
+Antivirus and anti-malware are already handled at the point of entry, namely the X2O Platform.